Adventure of the Dancing Men Analysis

 Verbal Kickback

 Then we shall breakfast early and take the very first (train) in the morning.
 Our presence is most urgently needed.
 Ah! here is our expected cablegram!
 One moment, Mrs. Hudson, there may be an answer.
 No, that is quite as I expected.
-This message makes it even more essential that we should not loose an hour in letting Hilton Cubitt know how matters stand...
+This message makes it even more essential that we should not lose an hour in letting Hilton Cubitt know how matters stand...

 Readers can examine this passage closely and notice several things.
 First Mrs. Hudson is kept as a minor character with a minimal role to play.
 Even though she appears and reappears throughout the stories, she doesn't get much in terms of speaking parts.

-Second, Doyle uses a verbal kickback in Holme's dialogue to make the reader aware of action in the room that the author did not narrate.
+verbal kickback in Holmes' dialogue to make the reader aware of action in the room that the author did not narrate.
 It doesn't say Mrs. Hudson arrived in the room, yet by interupting his own narration Holmes let's you know that she came, gave him a telegram, he read it, and has drawn a conclusion about it.

 Foreshadowing